Emergya/drupal_origins/modules/drupal_origins_security/README.txt

 Drupal Origins Security & Legal extension (drupal_origins_security) is a basic module which enable some basic drupal modules, and their dependencies, it is focused at security and legal conditions.

-Additionally, this module set a default additional default settings during the install process for be ready to start developing your site.
+Additionally, this module set an additional default settings during the install process for be ready to start developing your site.

 For more info about which modules and default settings are enabled with drupal_origins_security, please see the section "Enabled modules and additional settings." on this file.

 ENABLED MODULES AND ADDITIONAL SETTINGS
 --------------------------------------
-As it was said at "Introduction" section, drupal origins security enable several modules and set some additional settings.
+As it was said at "Introduction" section, drupal origins security extension enable several modules and set some additional settings.
 It's focused in security and legal conditions.
 The previous modules and settings are the following.

  * Field Permissions (https://www.drupal.org/project/field_permissions)